 - Explaining the percentage fee, 27th June 2016

 - Explaining the architectural fee, 23rd June 2016

-The is an ongoing series of 6 articles that examine how we are transitioning our architecture studio from a lean startup to a more mature business methodology.
+The transition from a lean startup to a more mature business methodology.

 - Predictable profitability – part 3, 23rd February 2018

 - Predictable profitability – part 2, 30th October 2017